mbadwa/DevOps-Projects/vprofile-project-aws-LiftAndShift/Lift and Shift Vprofile app.md

 We have application services running on physical or virtual machines with various services that powers the application and the workload is in a local data center.

-Managing all this on prem will need several teams; Virtualization team, Data Center OPs Team, Monitoring Team, Sys Admin, etc, involved.
+Managing all this on prem will need several teams; Virtualization team, Data Center OPs Team, Monitoring Team, Sys Admin, Security team, etc, involved.

  - **Problem**